 And I haven’t forgotten him.”

-Instead of the word “children”, you can say daughter, son, or the name of the child.
+Instead of the word “baby” you can say daughter, son or child’s name.

-Today, unfortunately, many children suffer from speech deficiencies, some are even diagnosed with various disorders.
-Speech therapy massage for children accompanies not only the correct setting of sounds, but is also a powerful stimulant for the beginning of speaking babies.
+Today, unfortunately, many children suffer from speech impediments, some are even diagnosed with various disorders.
+Speech therapy massage for children not only accompanies the correct production of sounds, but is also a powerful stimulant for children to begin speaking.
 After all, the muscle tone of newborns affects future speech.
-Therefore, with the help of massage, facial muscles and tissues are relaxed, which forms the correct speech.
+Therefore, with the help of massage, facial muscles and tissues relax, which forms correct speech.

 Benefit